Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

     >***Note*:** If the system design demands, the FSBL can be targeted to run on the RPU.

-## Example Project: Create Linux Images using PetaLinux
+## Example Project 4: Create Linux Images using PetaLinux

  The earlier example highlighted creation of the bootloader images and bare-metal applications for APU, RPU, and PMU using the Vitis IDE.
 In